 The PCOS Fitness Guide: Sample Workout to Calm Your Symptoms

-Women with PCOS have heard it before: physical activity is a great way to manage symptoms.
+Women with PCOS have heard it before: nutrition and physical activity are great ways to manage symptoms.

 How to Workout with PCOS